Resources on Accessing and Using Technology for Academic Success.

-DLP is focused on closing the digital-use divide for low-income and first generation students at City College of San Francisco.
-DLP understands the troubles of navigating the digital age which is why we focus on providing students with resources on accessing and using technology for academic success.
+DLP is focused on closing the digital-use divide for low-income and first-generation students at City College of San Francisco.

-2. DLP offers two types of laptop checkouts through the Rosenberg Library, Circulation Desk (fourth floor)
+- DLP offers two types of laptop checkouts through the Rosenberg Library, Circulation Desk (fourth floor

 - 4 Hour Laptop Checkouts: All Students can access a laptop for 4-hours through the Circulation Desk within the limits of the library Hours

-- 1 Week Checkouts: Students must MUST MEET ALL requirements based on Referral Application.
+- 1 Week Checkouts: Students must MEET ALL requirements based on Referral Application.

-- Once student meets all requirement, fill out application and turn into the Office of Student Equity, Bungalow 902 (behind Conlan Hall)
+- Once a student meets all requirement, fill out an application and turn into the Office of Student Equity, Bungalow 902 (behind Conlan Hall)

-- Once application is approved, it is followed up by a mandatory orientation
+- Once an application is approved, it is followed up by a mandatory orientation

 - DLP supports students enrolled in Hybrid Courses using the learning management system Canvas